-Use the Access Control section to create instances of Console users (see Users Panel on page 195) with unique, custom IDs and passwords.
-Then, assign roles (see Roles Panel on page 197) to the users in order to manage the areas of that Console that they can access, as well as the administrative tasks for which they are authorized.
+Use the Access Control section to create instances of internal users with unique custom IDs and passwords.
+Then, assign roles (see Roles Panel on page 219) to the users in order to manage the areas of Console that the users can access, as well as the administrative tasks for which they are authorized.